Kynde/zresty/README.md

 ```
 usage: z [OPTIONS] <URI>

-All options are passed onto http upon each invocation of http methods.
+Most options are passed onto http upon each invocation of http methods.
+The special option is -H <HTTP-PARAMS> which can be used to pass headers to http for example
 Without URI it prints out current options and URI

 zresty methods: